College Catalog

 Disability Services

-To obtain additional information or to read documentation guidelines and/or Policies and Procedures, please go to the Office of Disability Services web page at www.sandhills.edu/disability-services-sandhills-community-college-2/ or call us at (910) 246-4138.
+For more information, including documentation guidelines and policies and procedures, please visit the Office of Disability Services webpage at https://www.sandhills.edu/student-resources/disability-services.html or call us at (910) 246-4138.

 SCC Website